rylero/ObjectDetectionCoprocessor/docs/glossary.md

 **Alpha Blending**: A technique for compositing images by combining foreground and background colors using an alpha (transparency) value, typically ranging from 0 (fully transparent) to 1 (fully opaque).
 Used to overlay segmentation masks on images.

 **Softmax**: An activation function that converts a vector of logits into a probability distribution where all values sum to 1.
 Used for multi-class classification where each instance belongs to exactly one class.
 Formula: $\text{softmax}(x_i) = \frac{e^{x_i}}{\sum_j e^{x_j}}$.

+**TensorRT**: NVIDIA's high-performance deep learning inference optimizer and runtime.
+It optimizes trained neural networks for faster inference on NVIDIA GPUs through techniques like layer fusion, precision calibration (FP16/INT8), and kernel auto-tuning.
+In this project, TensorRT is an optional backend for GPU acceleration.

+**Compile-time Backend Selection**: A design pattern where the inference backend (ONNX Runtime or TensorRT) is chosen during compilation rather than at runtime.
+This results in smaller binaries, faster startup times, and eliminates runtime overhead.
+The backend is selected using CMake flags (e.g., `-DUSE_TENSORRT=ON`).

+**RPATH (Run-Path)**: A mechanism in Linux/Unix systems that specifies the runtime library search path directly in the executable binary.
+When properly configured, RPATH allows executables to find their required shared libraries without setting environment variables like `LD_LIBRARY_PATH`.
+This project uses RPATH for TensorRT libraries for easier deployment.

+**LD_LIBRARY_PATH**: An environment variable that tells the dynamic linker where to find shared libraries at runtime.
+While commonly used, it can be avoided with proper RPATH configuration, simplifying deployment and avoiding potential conflicts.

+**Engine File (.engine / .trt)**: A TensorRT-optimized model file containing the serialized inference engine.
+Pre-built engine files can be loaded directly by TensorRT, skipping the ONNX-to-TensorRT conversion process and speeding up initialization.
+Engine files are typically platform and GPU-specific.

+**CUDA**: NVIDIA's parallel computing platform and programming model that enables general-purpose computing on GPUs.
+Required for TensorRT backend but not for ONNX Runtime CPU inference.